Lanrhey/Supplier-Quality/README.md

 ### Exploratory Data Analysis
  - Which vendors/plants are causing the greatest defect quantity?<img width="616" alt="TopVendordefect" src="https://github.com/user-attachments/assets/eab549e5-84b9-43bf-8816-3e4f686c2ecd">
+    - Avamm has the highest defect count of 29 followed by Izio and Roombo both with 28 counts.
+However, Yombu lead the list of suppliers with highest defects quantity of 15.1M.
+Avamm and Meejo tagged along with 14.7 and 14.2 respectively.
 <img width="620" alt="planttopdefects" src="https://github.com/user-attachments/assets/3d94aae5-7483-4df3-a1e7-ffc9e386dd96">

  - Which vendors/plants are causing the greatest downtime?
  - Is there a particular combination of material and vendor that perform    poorly?